bhoomigundecha/Jugaad/README.md

 ---

+## Why this wins for Meesho

+Zero behavior change — buyers already negotiate in real life; Jugaad digitizes the instinct.
+Seller-safe by design — the floor price is code, not a guideline, so vendors actually opt in.
+It kills the sale-waiting cycle by collapsing the discount wait into one conversation, and every closed deal fires a UPI cashback nudge at peak buyer intent — attacking the COD return problem directly.
+Architecturally it's a pluggable WebSocket microservice that drops alongside an existing catalog.

 ## Known limitations and roadmap

+Honest current state:

+- **Payment gateway is simulated** — checkout records the payment method (prepaid/COD) and locks the deal price, but no real payment is processed.
+- **Auth is real but demo-grade** — signup creates genuine DB-backed accounts (plus seeded demo credentials for judges), but sessions are simple and passwords are not yet hashed.
+JWT + hashing is the first post-hackathon hardening step.
+- **No automated test suite yet** — verification is currently manual (see the checklist above).
 - Language-detection edge cases for voice input and search-relevance tuning are in active refinement.

-- Roadmap: per-category negotiation personas, vendor-side persona analytics ("this listing has sat unsold 30 days — switch it to Meethi Didi"), group mol-bhav (bring-a-friend bulk bargaining), and a buyer-visible fairness layer showing the AI negotiates in good faith.
+Roadmap: per-category negotiation personas, vendor-side persona analytics ("this listing has sat unsold 30 days — switch it to Meethi Didi"), group mol-bhav (bring-a-friend bulk bargaining), and a buyer-visible fairness layer showing the AI negotiates in good faith.

 ---